weaviate/weaviate-io/developers/weaviate/current/configuration/authentication.md

       # https://tools.ietf.org/html/rfc6749#section-1.1
       AUTHENTICATION_OIDC_CLIENT_ID: 'my-weaviate-client'

-      # username_claim (required) tells weaviate which claim to use for extracting
+      # username_claim (required) tells weaviate which claim in the token to use for extracting
       # the username.
 The username will be passed to the authorization plugin.
       AUTHENTICATION_OIDC_USERNAME_CLAIM: 'email'

       # skip_client_id_check (optional, defaults to false) skips the client_id